siraeroglu/nasa/README.md

 This project serves as a demonstration of:

 - Clean and modular React component structure
-- Handling async API requests and data loading states
+- Handling async API requests and data loading/empty/error states
-- Implementing simple routing and pagination
+- Simple routing and pagination
-- Thoughtful UI/UX, especially for empty states and error scenarios
+- Thoughtful UX for “no results” and other edge cases
 - Writing basic automated tests for core behaviors
-- Keeping the codebase readable and approachable for beginners
+- A readable, beginner-friendly codebase

 ---

 ## License

-This project is intended for **educational and portfolio purposes only**.
+This project is for educational and portfolio purposes only.
-The NASA Images & Video API is a public, freely accessible API provided by NASA.
+The NASA Images & Video API is a public service provided by NASA.

 ---